Chris Billam-Smith: European, British & Commonwealth cruiserweight champion

 On 31 July 2021, Billam-Smith faced Tommy McCarthy as part of Matchroom's Fight Camp in a bout where the British, European and Commonwealth cruiserweight titles were at stake.
-In a very competitive bout, Billam-Smith prevailed by split decision, with scores of 116-112 and 115-114 in his favour, and 115-114 in favour of McCarthy.
+In a very competitive bout, Billam-Smith prevailed by split decision, with scores of 116–112 and 115–114 in his favour, and 115–114 in favour of McCarthy.

 Billam-Smith made his first European title defense against Dylan Bregeon on 13 November 2021, at the Sheffield Arena in Sheffield, England.
-He won the fight by unanimous decision, with scores of 120-109, 119-109 and 119-109.
+He won the fight by unanimous decision, with scores of 120–109, 119–109 and 119–109.

-Billam-Smith fought a rematch with Tommy McCarthy on April 16, 2022, on the undercard of the Conor Benn and Chris van Heerden welterweight bout.
-He won the fight by a eight-round technical knockout, flooring McCarthy with a right cross.
+Billam-Smith fought a rematch with Tommy McCarthy on 16 April 2022, on the undercard of the Conor Benn and Chris van Heerden welterweight bout.
+He won the fight by an eight-round technical knockout, flooring McCarthy with a right cross.

-Billiam-Smith defeated Isaac Chamberlain to retain his Commonwealth and European cruiserweight titles, winning on three scorecards of 117-111.
+Billiam-Smith defeated Isaac Chamberlain to retain his Commonwealth and European cruiserweight titles, winning on three scorecards of 117–111.
 Billiam-Smith vacated the EBU Cruiserweight title in July 2022.